Three-dimensional decaying magnetic field belonging to Beltrami flow: Numerical method and calculation conditions

 \subsection{Characteristics of analytic solutions}

 Figure \ref{analytical_solution} shows the flow field of the analytic solution at $t=0$.
 The velocity vectors, streamlines, and the contour and isosurface of pressure are shown.
-The second invariant of velocity gradient and the curvature of an equipressure surface are also displayed in an isosurface form.
-The red isosurface of pressure shows the distribution of dimensionless pressure $p=-0.02$, and we can see the pressure field near a stagnation point.
-The second invariant of the velocity gradient is a positive value of $Q=52$ and represents a vortex tube.
-Along the direction of the vector $(1, 1, 1)$, the vortex structure exists a little away from the stagnation point.
+The second invariant of velocity gradient tensor and the curvature of an equipressure surface are also displayed in an isosurface form.
+The red isosurface of pressure shows the distribution of dimensionless pressure $p=0.48$, and we can see the pressure field near a stagnation point.
+The second invariant $Q$ of the velocity gradient tensor is a quantity that expresses the magnitude relationship between the strain rate tensor and the vorticity tensor.
+Structures with $Q<0$ represent regions of high shear rates, where the high viscous dissipation rate of kinetic energy occurs.
+The second invariant of the velocity gradient tensor is a negative value of $Q=-52$ and represents a tubular high-shear region where the strain rate tensor increases.
+Along the direction of the vector $(1, 1, 1)$, the tubular structure exists a little away from the stagnation point.
 The high-pressure region with the stagnation point is a Y-shaped structure \citep{Antuono_2020}.
-To extract the structure of a high-pressure region near a stagnation point, we calculate the curvature of the isosurface of the pressure.
-The green isosurface represents its curvature.
+To extract the structure of a high-pressure area near a stagnation point, we calculate the curvature of the isosurface of the pressure.
+The green isosurface represents its curvature, and the magnitude of the curvature is $\kappa_p=48$.
 The high-pressure regions, which indicate the low-velocity areas with stagnation points, are connected in a mesh pattern, and a distorted cube structure appears.
 We can see that the isosurface of curvature buries the isosurface of pressure, and the cube structure represents the structure of the pressure field.
 The pressure is low at the centre of this cube structure, and when looking at the streamline, a swirling flow occurs so as to go around the low-pressure region.
-The vortex tube passes through the high-pressure region, and the pressure at the centre of the vortex tube is higher than the central pressure of the decaying vortex.
-The vortex tube exists near the stagnation area around the swirl flow, and no clear rotational flow occurs around the vortex tube.
+The tubular high-shear structure passes through the high-pressure region, and the pressure at the centre of the tubular high-shear structure is higher than the central pressure of the decaying vortex.
+No clear rotational flow occurs around the tubular high-shear structure.